2019 Traffic Records Forum

 Don't miss out on this unique opportunity to interact with Judge Bull at the ATSIP Traffic Records Forum!

-ATSIP IS PLEASED TO ANNOUNCE ASHLEY NYLEN AS OUR TUESDAY LUNCHEON SPEAKER
+ATSIP WAS PLEASED TO HAVE ASHLEY NYLEN AS OUR TUESDAY LUNCHEON SPEAKER

 Ashley Nylen, PMP is the Connected and Autonomous Technologies Program Manager for the Colorado Department of Transportation.
 Ms. Nylen is responsible for the programmatic research, development, and initiatives related to the development of Colorado's network for connected and autonomous vehicle technologies.
 Currently, her work focuses on understanding and enabling a digital infrastructure that can improve safety and mobility in Colorado, by leveraging technology and data.
 Prior to joining CDOT, Ms. Nylen served as the Director of Automated Driving Systems Research at the National Advanced Driving Simulator at the University of Iowa.
 During her time there, she oversaw the USDOT designated automated vehicle proving ground in Eastern Iowa, served as the lead project manager for efforts with the Iowa DOT, and led research related to advanced driver assistance systems and higher levels of vehicle technology.
 Ms. Nylen will discuss how the Colorado Department of Transportation (CDOT) has leveraged technology and data in their daily operation.
 She will discuss how CDOT has prepared for and deployed various new technologies and data within the State of Colorado.